-- (12) An employer to whom clause 7(20) (accommodation facilities) of the RestrictedActivity Directions (Metropolitan Melbourne) or clause 14 (accommodation facilities) of the Restricted Activity Directions (Regional Victoria) applies is only required to comply with subclause (7) in respect of a person who: - (a) is not registered to stay overnight at the accommodation facility; and - (b) attends a communal or shared accommodation space.
+- (12) An employer to whom clause 7(19) (accommodation facilities) of the Restricted Activity Directions (Victoria) applies is only required to comply with subclause (7) in respect of a person who: - (a) is not registered to stay overnight at the accommodation facility; and - (b) attends a communal or shared accommodation space. - (13) Despite subclause (7)(a), an owner of a vehicle used as a commercial passenger vehicle service must make available and clearly visible and accessible in the vehicle, at all times, a sign that allows the drivers and passengers of the vehicle to use the Victorian Government QR code system. - (14) In handling any information collected under subclause (6): - (a) an employer who uses or an owner who makes available a system other than the Victorian Government QR code system, must: - (i) not collect personal information unless: - (A) the information is necessary to meet the requirements outlined in subclause (6); or - (B) the information is provided by a driver or passenger using the system made available under subclause (13); and - (ii) use reasonable endeavours to protect the personal information from use or disclosure, other than in accordance with a request made by an Authorised Officer (or a person assisting an Authorised Officer); and

-- (13) Despite subclause (7)(a), an owner of a vehicle used as a commercial passenger vehicle service must make available and clearly visible and accessible in the vehicle, at all times, a sign that allows the drivers and passengers of the vehicle to use the Victorian Government QR code system. - (14) In handling any information collected under subclause (6): - (a) an employer who uses or an owner who makes available a system other than the Victorian Government QR code system, must: - (i) not collect personal information unless: - (A) the information is necessary to meet the requirements outlined in subclause (6); or - (B) the information is provided by a driver or passenger using the system made available under subclause (13); and - (ii) use reasonable endeavours to protect the personal information from use or disclosure, other than in accordance with a request made by an Authorised Officer (or a person assisting an Authorised Officer); and Note: information should be collected in a way that protects it from being disclosed to other patrons.
+Note: information should be collected in a way that protects it from being disclosed to other patrons.